dansmyers/AI/1-Search/Notes/4-Iterative_Deepening.md

             output success and stop
         }

+        // Don't expand already visited states
+        if visited[x] {
+            continue
+        }

-        // Mark state x as visited so it can't be re-expanded visited[x] = True
+        // x is now being visited, so mark it visited[x] = True

         // Only expand if we haven't reached the depth limit